cjacker/opensource-toolchain-bouffalo-lab/README.md

 - bl808-firmware.bin - A image containing OpenSBI, Uboot and uboot dtb files.
 - sdcard-pine64_ox64_[full_]defconfig.img.xz - A xz archive containing the rootfs for the image to be flashed to the SD card, The SD card images are configured with a 1Gb Swap Partition, and will resize the rootfs partition on first boot to the full size of the SD card.

-I also put a copy of v1.0.1 at [openboufalo-linux-firmware](./openboufalo-linux-firmware) in this repo, and write a script to combine all firmwares, since I want to programm them by commandline and have to combine all firmwares together to get rid of using BLDevCube.
+I also put a copy of v1.0.1 at [openboufalo-linux-firmware](./openboufalo-linux-firmware) dir in this repo, and write a script to combine all firmwares, since I want to programm them from command line and have to combine all firmwares together to get rid of using BLDevCube.

 ## Program with bflb-iot-tool and flash a SD Card